 Bio

-“Y U NO” Guy is a character using SMS shorthands and carefree grammar as a way to bring someone’s attention on a particular subject or issue.
+“Y U NO” Guy is a rage face using SMS shorthand and carefree grammar as a way to bring someone’s attention to a particular subject or issue.

 History